 After the powerlines, you’ll head back into the forest.
 This started to get steep, which meant it was slippery in the winter, so I had to go slower during this part.
 Some parts may be dry, like in the picture below, so you must be careful walking with your snowshoes.

 You will start to see signs for private property, which means you’re on the right track during your hike to Scenic Hot Springs.
 There will be several of these signs along the way to confirm you’re going the correct way.

 However, this will be partially or fully blocked with snow during the winter.
-You can head to the right of this and you’ll likely see footprints on an alternative route that others have taken.
+You can head to the right of this and likely see footprints on an alternative route others have taken.
 You’ll stay on this for a bit and then take a left up a hill to get back on track.

 Visiting Scenic Hot Springs

 When you finally see Scenic Hot Springs, you’ll follow the trail that goes behind them and drops down.
 However, be careful coming down when there’s snow on the trail.
 The hill was very slippery getting down, so I found it was easiest to take off my snowshoes and slide down.

 Once you get to the Hot Springs, you can hang your clothes in bags on the provided hooks.
 There is a small shack for a restroom if you need to change or go to the bathroom.

 There are three different tubs, with the left being the coolest and the right being the hottest.
 I was surprised at how warm I got and had to switch out of the middle pool to the coolest one several times.

 Enjoy your time here and get to know any neighbors you may have.
 We were lucky enough to have the place entirely to ourselves.
 While ten people are the maximum that can be here at a time, I’d say more than three people per tub would be pushing it as far as having enough space.